Skip to Content

 Pin this post for taking care of an arrowhead plant

-If you enjoyed this post, you can also watch our video for growing other indoor plants on YouTube.
+If you enjoyed this post, you can also watch this YouTube video about growing arrowhead plants.

 Syngonium plant in a white pot with words arrowhead plant care.